mendix/cf-mendix-buildpack/README.md

 In all horizontal scaling scenarios, extra care needs to be taken when programming Java actions.
 Examples of things to be avoided are:

 * Relying on singleton variables to keep global application state
-* Relying on scheduled events to make changes in memory, scheduled events will only run on the primary instance
+* Relying on scheduled events to make changes in memory.
+Scheduled events will only run on the primary instance for Mendix < 9.12.

 ### Constants